ncsl/seek/doc/INSTALLATION.md

 5. Contact-Localization Software (FieldTripToolbox, Img_Pipe, MATLAB)
     * FieldTripToolbox (http://www.fieldtriptoolbox.org/download/)
-    * Img_Pipe from the Chang Lab at UCSF will come as a submodule in this git repo.
+    * Img_Pipe from the Chang-Lab at UCSF will come as a submodule in this git repo.
 This heavily handles ECoG data only.

 6. (Optional) Cloud Reconstruction (MRICLOUD):
     * MRICloud (cloud based soln; just send images here) (https://mricloud.org/)